 You will need to have your plan reapproved each year for the first three years.
 After three years, you’ll need to reapply only if your plan changes.

-All reporting requirements of the state plan, which include wages and hours worked for all employees, will still be required of Voluntary Plan operators.
-Additionally, Voluntary Plan operators are required to report weekly benefit usage and leave information for employees who take leave.
+All reporting requirements of the state plan, which include wages and hours worked for all employees, will still be required of voluntary plan operators.
+Additionally, voluntary plan operators will be required to report weekly benefit usage and leave information for employees who take leave.

 What if your application is denied?

-If your application for a Voluntary Plan is denied, your business must participate in the state plan.
-There is no penalty for being denied a Voluntary Plan.
+If your application for a voluntary plan is denied, you may appeal the denial, but your business must participate in the state plan until you have an approved voluntary plan in place.
+There is no penalty for being denied a voluntary plan.
 Your application fee is not refundable.
-Denials may be appealed.

 Stay up to date about voluntary plans through our voluntary plan newsletter.